Back to Blog

 Molybdenum2.0%3.0%2.34%

 All actual values must fall within specification ranges.
-Values outside limits indicate non-conforming material.
+Values outside limits indicate non-conforming material that should be rejected or require deviation approval.

 Mechanical Properties